-Raskolnikov has been in Siberia for about eight months, and it's been about eighteen months since he killed the women.
+Raskolnikov has been in Siberia for about eight months, and it's been about 18 months since he killed the women.
 Let's jump back in time to see what happened to Raskolnikov after confessing.

-And – Raskolnikov rescued not one, but two little kids from a burning building, and had the burns to prove it.
+Plus, Raskolnikov rescued not one but two little kids from a burning building and has the burns to prove it.